When you visit an orthodontist to correct crooked or misaligned teeth, you get anxious to know, “Do braces hurt?“

 However, you should be careful so that braces can’t increase your pain.
 So, you should avoid hard and crunchy foods and take liquid and softer foods, especially on the first day.

-Moreover, you may develop sensitivity on certain foods after getting braces.
+Moreover, you may develop sensitivity to certain foods after getting braces.
 Stay away from those foods as well.

 Get a list of foods to avoid with braces.